Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Engine

-Helicopter engines are marvels of engineering since they are lightweight and small while supplying the rotational force required for the rotor systems.
+Helicopter engines are lightweight and small while supplying the rotational force required for the rotor systems.

 Interestingly, the pilots adjust the pitch angle of the rotor blades to regulate lift and direction while maintaining the helicopter engines at a constant high speed.
 In contrast, a fixed-wing aircraft uses the power of its engine to propel the craft forward.